gauṇaś cen nātma-śabdāt: The Supreme Self.

 gauṇaś cen nātma-śabdāt

-If one argues that the Brahman described in the scriptures is saguna Brahman (covered by the material modes), I say no, because Brahman is described in the Vedas as ātmā, the Supreme Self.
+If one argues that the Brahman described in the scriptures is saguna Brahman (a manifestation covered by the material modes), I say no, because Brahman is described in the Vedas as ātmā, the Supreme Self.

-Commentary: This sutra is a follow-up to the arguments of the previous.
-In the 5th sutra, it was established that the scriptures indeed define the Supreme Lord, and therefore, when Brahman is described as performing activities and having desires, this is proof that the Brahman we are encouraged to inquire about in the first sutra is indeed Krsna, the Supreme Lord.
-We can see that the first five sutras establish the very foundation of transcendental realization, by defining that the Supreme Lord is a person (which opens the door for the establishment of the supreme stage of perfection of the soul as devotional service) and that the Lord can be known through the scriptures, breaking the very core of the Māyavadi arguments.
+Commentary: This sūtra is a follow-up to the arguments of the previous.
+In the 5th sūtra, it was established that the scriptures indeed define the Supreme Lord.
+Therefore, when Brahman is described as performing activities and having desires, this is proof that the Brahman we are encouraged to inquire about in the first sūtra is indeed Kṛṣṇa, the Supreme Lord.
+We can see that the first five sūtras establish the very foundation of transcendental realization by defining that the Supreme Lord is a person (which opens the door for the establishment of the supreme stage of perfection of the soul as devotional service) and that the Lord can be known through the scriptures, breaking the very core of the Māyavadi arguments.

 However, this understanding is condemned by Sri Caitanya Mahāprabhu Himself, who says:

-To this, Vyāsadeva answers: gauṇaś cen nātma-śabdāt.
+Vyāsadeva responds to this argument of the Brahman described in the scriptures being saguna Brahman with just five words: gauṇaś cen nātma-śabdāt.
 If one argues that the Brahman described in the scriptures is saguna Brahman, or Brahman covered by the material modes, the answer is no, because Brahman is described in the Vedas as ātmā, the Supreme Self.

-The word ātmā describes the perfect Brahman, and not some kind of covered Brahman.
-This proves that the Supreme Lord with form and attributes described in the Vedas is indeed the absolute truth.
+The word ātmā refers to the perfect Brahman, and not some kind of covered or reflected Brahman.
+This proves that the Supreme Lord, endowed with form and attributes as described in the Vedas, is indeed the Absolute Truth.
 This is corroborated by many verses of the scriptures:

 ātmaivedam agra āsīt puruṣa-vidhaḥ